Nice to meet you, and thanks for visiting my blog! Here’s a (rather long!) biography in case you’re wondering who writes

-I grew up in the UK, and have worked around the world: teaching in Borneo, Paraguay, Czech Republic, Crimea and the UK, training in the United States, Canada, Thailand, Spain, Italy, Kazakhstan, and Malta plus other work in France and Germany.
+I grew up in the UK, and have worked around the world: teaching in Borneo, Paraguay, Czech Republic, Crimea and the UK, training in the United States, Canada, Thailand, Spain, Italy, Kazakhstan, Malta, France and online, plus other work in Germany.
 I am currently the Director of Studies at International House Bydgoszcz in Poland, until September 2021.
 I’ll be freelancing from October 2021 so please do get in touch if you’d like to work with me.

 I am passionate about teaching, and am constantly trying to develop professionally.
 To that end, I blog here, I’m on Twitter (@sandymillin) and actively participate in online professional development.

 I have attended local conferences in the Czech Republic, Slovakia, Poland and the UK, and international conferences including TESOL France (2011) and Innovate ELT (2016), where I particularly enjoy presenting.
 I also regularly attend and present at events online, including as a plenary speaker for KOTESOL.

 Sandy was one of our headline speakers for the annual Daejeon-Chungcheong KOTESOL Symposium in 2020, where she spoke about professional development for language teachers.
 Her talk was exceptionally informative, packed with new ideas, and tremendously well-received by the attendees at the symposium.
 I have no hesitation to recommend Sandy as a speaker and trainer, and hope that she can do another talk for KOTESOL in the future.Andrew Griffiths, Vice-President, Daejeon-Chungcheong Chapter of KOTESOL